Get,

 Introduction

 Every baby goes through teething.
 This process marks their ability to chew on solids and pick up speech.
-As new parents, if you’re well-informed about teething, things get easier.
+As new parents, if you’re well-informed about teething, this journey becomes easier.

 This article will guide you through when babies start teething.
 We’ll touch upon average teething ages, what affects teething, usual signs, and the sequence of teething.
 Additionally, we’ll share ways to help your little one feel better during teething.
 Lastly, we’ll discuss how to look after their new teeth.